Let’s go out for … burgers

 Toppings

-Mustard is also a free pass, but ketchup will run you a Points value of 1 for a tablespoon, while mayonnaise can cost a Points value of 2 for 4 tablespoons of a fat-free option, or for 2 teaspoons of regular.
+Mustard is also a free pass (as long as it’s not honey mustard), but ketchup will run you a Points value of 1 for a tablespoon.
+Honey mustard is 2 Points for 1 tablespoon.
+Mayonnaise can cost 3 Points for 4 tablespoons of a fat-free option or for 1 tablespoon of regular.

 Cheese

-A slice of American cheese is going to run you a Points value of 4, depending on the type used.
+A slice of American cheese is going to run you 5 Points.
 Cheddar, blue, pepper jack, Brie and even feta cheese are all in the same neighborhood.
-Ask your waiter if there's a low-fat cheese option, or forgo the cheese altogether and dress up your burger with a little barbecue sauce (about 2 Points value for 2 tablespoons) instead.
+Ask your waiter if there's a low-fat cheese option, or forgo the cheese altogether and dress up your burger with a little barbecue sauce (about 3 Points for 2 tablespoons) instead.

 "Fries or a salad?"

 A small serving is about 9 Points.
 Opt instead for a salad, baked potato with salt and butter, or maybe some kind of vegetable offering.
-The Points values you save on your side dish could buy you some cheese or bacon (3-5 Points values) on the main attraction.
+The Points you save on your side dish could buy you some cheese or bacon (3-5 Points) on the main attraction.
 And the burger is the reason you're out anyway.

 Burger and a beer

-Having two light beers (about 8 Points values total) as opposed to two regular beers (about 10 Points values total) just bought you a few Points values you'd need to add some cheddar cheese on top of the burger.
+Having two light beers (about 8 Points total) as opposed to two regular beers (about 10 Points total) just bought you a few Points you'd need to add some cheddar cheese on top of the burger.

 Burgers in pop culture